Interactive Brokers: 2020 to present

 In 2020, the company reported reaching a customer base of one million users.
 In December 2020, IB acquired the retail operations of Folio Investments, including 70,000 accounts, from Goldman Sachs.
+In January 2021, Interactive Brokers was among brokerages that restricted trading in certain highly volatile stocks, including GameStop and BlackBerry, during a social media-driven trading frenzy.

 In May 2021, IB launched trading in spot gold for U.S. clients.
 In September 2021, the company introduced trading in cryptocurrencies, including Bitcoin and Ethereum.
 In May 2024, the platform was expanded to clients in the United Kingdom.

 In July 2023, the company launched trading on the Taiwan Stock Exchange.
-A month later, IB launched fractional share trading in Canadian securities and launched trading on Bursa Malaysia.
+A month later, IB launched fractional share trading in Canadian securities.